High’d Up – Interview with DJ Bartel

 DJB – You are taking that nomination and running with it.
 To be nominated for the big award is cheaper than most people realize.
 When I think of the Pulitzer Prize I’m always reminded of Charles Ives.
 Late in life, 1947, he was given the Pulitzer for Music, in honor of his Third Symphony.
 Or, not given so much as offered.
 Ives wrote the Symphony around the year 1910, when in his mid-thirties, but it received a revival performance in ’47, making it Pulitzer-eligible.
-Prize representatives from Columbia University came to Ives’ home in New Haven to present the award to the composer.
-Ives’ reaction came right from the legends of Stoic Self-Reliant Americana.
-“Prizes are for children,” he said, and closed the door in the faces of the Pulitzer committee.
+Prize representatives from Columbia University came to Ives’s home in New Haven to present the award to the composer.
+Ives’s reaction came right from the legends of Stoic Self-Reliant Americana.
+He said, “Prizes are for children,” and closed the door in the faces of the Pulitzer committee.
 As for the drawings in High’d Up, the reader is welcome to view the drawings as reading aides, or in any way she chooses.
 At the least, I hope she finds them fun and useful, and maybe even somewhere to rest her eyes away from the blistering text.

 djbartel.com – Her eyes?
 She chooses?

 DJB – (laughs) Yeah, most readers are women.